-THE Council of the Royal Society of Arts annually offer a prize of £50 under the Thomas Gray Memorial Trust, the objects of which are the advancement of the science of navigation and the scienof the science of navigation and the scien-tific and educational interests of the British Mercantile Marine.
-The prize for 1940 has been awarded to Mr. H. C. Walker, of Cheam, Surrey, for a device known as the Portable Valve Lifeboat Equipment, which is a self-contained radio auto-transmitter designed for the purpose of saving life at sea.
-A for the purpose of saving life at sea.
+THE Conneil of the Royal Society of The council of the Royal Society of Arts annually offer a prize of $\pm 50$ under the Thomas Gray Memorial Trust, the objects of which are the advancement of the science of navigation and the scientific and educational interests of the British Mercantile Marine.

+The prize for 1940 has been awarded to Mr. H. C. Walker, of Cheam, Surrey, for a device known as the Portable Valve Lifeboat Equipment, which is a selfcontained radio auto-transmitter designed for the purpose of saving life at sca.
 A similar prize of £50 is offered for 1941.
-For details apply to the Royal Society of Arts, John Adam Street.
-Adelphi, London, W.C.2.
+For details apply to the Royal Society of Arts, John Adam Street, Adelphi, London, W.C.2.